Bernardino de Mendoza: Biography

 For the next six years, Bernardino de Mendoza served as Spanish ambassador to the King of France.
-As the effective agent of Philip's interventionist foreign policy, Mendoza acted in concert with the Catholic League for which he acted as paymaster by funnelling to the Guise faction Habsburg funds; he encouraged it to try, by popular riots, assassinations and military campaigns, to undercut any moderate Catholic party that offered a policy of rapprochement with the Huguenots.
-The militant Mendoza and his master considered them as nothing more than heretics who needed to be crushed and rooted out like an infection.
+As the effective agent of Philip's interventionist foreign policy, Mendoza acted in concert with the Catholic League for which he acted as paymaster by funnelling Habsburg funds to the Guise faction; he encouraged it to try, by popular riots, assassinations, and military campaigns, to undercut any moderate Catholic party that offered a policy of rapprochement with the Huguenots.
+Mendoza and his master considered them as nothing more than heretics who needed to be crushed and rooted out like an infection.
 His role in backing the extremist Catholic House of Guise became so public that King Henry III demanded his recall.